juliebalboni/Instacart_Analysis/README.md

 ## Data

 The Instacart orders, products, and departments data was provided by CareerFoundry and originally sourced [here](https://www.instacart.com/datasets/grocery-shopping-2017).
-The ficticious customers data provided by CareerFoundry may be accessed [here](https://s3.amazonaws.com/coach-courses-us/public/courses/data-immersion/A4/A4_Data_Assets/customers.zip).
+The fictitious customers data provided by CareerFoundry may be accessed [here](https://s3.amazonaws.com/coach-courses-us/public/courses/data-immersion/A4/A4_Data_Assets/customers.zip).